EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

     Goodbye someuser!
     ```

-* `$HOME/safe_outputs/epcc-ces-hello.txt`, a file created by the container itself.
+* `$HOME/safe_outputs/epcc-ces-hello.txt` which is a file created by the container itself, including a greeting, the user's user ID, group ID and groups within the container, and the contents of `/safe_data` within the container.
 For example:

     ```text
     Greetings someuser from the 'epcc-ces-hello' container!